gabeklein/expressive-mvc/README.md

 <h2 id="good-start">Things you can do</h2>

 ### Track any number of values
-Put together as many as you like.
-Updating any value will trigger a render.
+Updating any of them will trigger a render.

 ```jsx
 class State extends Model {